mikeecode/mikeecode/README.md

 ### Hi there 👋
+Hi!
+I'm a freelance web developer working with HTML CSS JavaScript and PHP

 <!--
 **mikeecode/mikeecode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.